Erickk0/ConnectFour/README.md

 "Vier gewinnt" is a web-based implementation of the classic Connect Four game.
 This interactive game allows two players to compete in a grid-based environment where the objective is to connect four of their own discs in a row, either horizontally, vertically, or diagonally.
 Features

     Interactive Gameplay: Players take turns to drop their colored discs into a grid, aiming to align four discs consecutively.
-    Dynamic User Interface: The game board is dynamically generated using JavaScript and styled with CSS to ensure a responsive and visually appealing experience.
+    Dynamic User Interface: The game board is dynamically generated using JavaScript and styled with CSS, to ensure a responsive and visually appealing experience.
     Highscores: Track your game scores and compare them with other players on the highscores board.

 How to Play